-Depending on their purpose, production plans are also known as production schedules or manufacturing schedules.
+There are different types of production plans called production schedules or manufacturing schedules.

 The production process

-A few essential steps need to have a smooth production process when producing a product.
-The first step is acquiring the necessary raw materials.
-Next, you need to get materials and transform them into a finished product.
-Finally, once the product is finished, it needs to be packaged and shipped out.
+There are a few critical steps to producing a product.
+The first step is acquiring raw materials.
+Next, you need to turn them into a finished product.
+Finally, once finished, it needs to be packaged and shipped.

-Production processing is the transformation of one type of product into another.
-For example, a production line might take in unprocessed ingredients and produce finished goods, or it might take in finished goods and create another type of product.
+Production processing is when you turn one product into another.
+For example, if you have a production line that takes in unprocessed ingredients and makes finished goods, or if it brings in finished goods and creates a different type of product.

 There are three main parts of the process: